Exchange API Product Guide

 Once the KYC verification is complete, they can request a partnership by sending an email to firstname.lastname@example.org expressing their interest.
 After a background investigation that should take no longer than a week we will respond with a partnership agreement to be signed by both parties.
 Upon signing, the partner will be assigned a key account manager that will be the point of contact for any non-technical question.

-Once the partnership is formed, we will send an identification code that must be attached when placing orders via the Exchange API.
+Once the partnership is formed, we will send an API client ID that must be attached when placing orders via the Exchange API.
 This will ensure that any orders that originate from the partner's users can be properly attributed and a percentage of the execution fee is added to the total payout.

 How to request payouts